jonathanwhitedev/python-jack/README.md

 - __As a visiting user, I would like something easy to use.__

-Another shortfall noted was that many casino games such as blackjack online were extremely spam orientated, with many adverts spilling into the quiz and detracting the user from reading them accurately.
+Another shortfall noted was that many casino games such as blackjack online were extremely spam orientated, with many adverts spilling into the game and detracting the user from reading them accurately.
 Even if some websites had little to no adverts, they were often jumbled and messy, or too full of distracting information that was not clean and easy to use.
 It was also observed that most users wanted a website that could be read on a mobile or tablet rather then a computer that had easy to read fonts no matter the display used.
 Almost all that were surveyed in the UX consulation stage agreed there was no one webbased format that provided an easy to use game online.

 - __As a visiting user, I would like my scores to be calculated.__